All my books are written intuitively.

 That means I just write.
 I don't plan or work out the stories I let them come.
 I have no idea what is going to happen.
 That makes writing them exciting and great fun.

-The Rayman trilogy is very much an immersive experience.
-It was inspired by the place I was living at that time which was near Drewsteignton on the edge of Dartmoor, south west England.
+The Rayman was initially inspired by the place I was living at that time which was near Drewsteignton on the edge of Dartmoor, south west England.
 I would go walking almost every day.
 One of my favorite walks was through the oak woods along the valley beside the River Tyne usually starting from Fingle Bridge.
 I would scrambled up and down this heavily wooded gorge for hours.
 It is where the story started to percolate into my awareness and where I first began writing.
-I had a friend who was a pianist and very protective of his hands.
-I wondered what would happen if he hurt them and couldn't play any more and expanded the idea from there.

 I originally thought I was going to make a film and the landscape was absolutely perfect.
 The story was hard to visualise for the screenplay and I realised I needed it written down.
-I tried a few writers but they were all much too urban and decided to try writing it myself.
+I tried a few writers but they were all much too urban, they couldn't grasp where I was coming from and I decided to try writing it myself.
 I had no idea how much fun that would be.
-When I was about half way through writing the book I walked away from a business that would have generated the enormous funds required for making a film.
+When I was about half way through writing the first book I walked away from the business that would have generated the enormous funds required for making a film.
 I had to abandon that idea but was then able to write full time.
 I finished writing the Rayman at Mullybrook Mill near Chagford in Devon.

 I spoke there with ancient men who visited me and had come because they had worked there in their youth.
 They gave me a good understanding of what running a water mill entails.
 Having written about a water mill I found myself living in one but that fact didn’t really register until after I had moved on.
 This has happened to me over and over again.

+The second and third books were written in New Zealand.
+I now live in a very similar world to the one I created.
 The books have transported me and they can take you to a timeless place that feels quite real.
 It is a wholesome world where all the characters live in harmony with each other and the world around them.
-I know the people very well.
-They are like very old friends.
-The funny thing is that I keep bumping into them here in New Zealand.
-This trilogy took a long time to unfold, over eight years to write.
-I had to grow far enough to be able to absorb what came next.
+This trilogy took a long time to unfold; it took over eight years to write.
+I had to grow enough to be able to absorb what came next.
+It has been a long journey.

 When the first novel was finished I let a few people read it to see if it worked.
-The reaction I got was so positive that I decided to publish it in that format.
-That was a long journey in itself and took over four years and totally transformed who I am.
-That is a common theme because each book takes a character through a massive personal transformation.
+The reaction I got was so positive that I decided to publish it.
+That was a another long journey because no publisher or agent was interested.
+They tell me there is no market for uplifting, feel good stories.
+They were wrong.

 The Rayman is a talented musician who uses light as well as sound in his performances.
 Just when he is beginning to grasp his full potential he is hurled into another dimension and challenged like never before.
 This book unravels his personal journey which is that of the wounded healer.